backstage-technical-services/hub/docs/Our Tools.md

 ## CircleCI

-GitHub Actions is sadly a little limited for some of the complex CI/CD workflows needed by the API and SPA.
-Until it has matured, these two repositories use [CircleCI][circleci], a leader in the world of CI/CD.
+GitHub Actions is sadly a little limited for some of the complex CI/CD workflows needed by the site.
+Until it has matured, we use [CircleCI][circleci], a leader in the world of CI/CD.

 As our repositories are Open-Source Software (OSS), CircleCI grants us a very large number of credits to use for builds.
 However, some builds can